Visual snow syndrome: Treatments

 It is difficult to resolve visual snow with treatment, but it is possible to reduce symptoms and improve quality of life through treatment, both of the syndrome and its comorbidities.
 In some studies, lamotrigine as a treatment for visual snow syndrome only showed efficacy in 20% of patients, and in one study, patients using lamotrigine even reported worsening symptoms.
 Medications that may be used include lamotrigine, acetazolamide, verapamil, clonazepam, propranolol, and sertraline but these do not always result in positive effects.
 As of 2021, two ongoing clinical trials were using transcranial magnetic stimulation and neurofeedback for visual snow.

 A recent study in the British Journal of Ophthalmology has confirmed that common drug treatments are generally ineffective in visual snow syndrome (VSS).
 Vitamins and benzodiazepines, however, were shown to be beneficial in some patients and can be considered safe for this condition.

+It should also be noted that patients should practice caution when seeking out treatment, as research finds that treatment can sometimes have negative effects on existing symptoms or elsewhere.